sdc-china/IDA-doc/_posts/2018-04-05-analyzer-analyze-workflow-projects-with-analyzer-statistic.md

 ***
 ### Setting up the Workflow project and perform it.

-   1. Switch to the **Analyzer** tab, then you can use Workflow server or upload a TWX file to analyze.
+   1. Switch to the **Analyzer** tab, then you can use BAW server or upload a TWX file to analyze.

-      **Use Workflow server**, choose the statistic - online tab, fill the below field values for the analyzer statistic form.
+      **Use BAW server**, choose the statistic - online tab, fill the below field values for the analyzer statistic form.

       ![][analyzer_statistic_online]